 Always keep your promises

 Lastly, always keep the promises you make in your marketing.
 This isn’t just your business’ reputation on the line, it’s your personal reputation.
 The easiest way to maintain a strong reputation as a freelancer is to always deliver exactly what you promise to deliver...or more.

 Transparency goes hand-in-hand with honesty.
 If you want people to view your brand like a person, rather than a corporation, make it feel human — imperfections and all.
 Be realistic about the workload you can take on and how much time it will take you to complete projects.
 As freelancers, many of us are quick to over-commit ourselves and underestimate how long tasks take.
 That can lead to missed deadlines, delays, and burnout.
 Build extra time into every project you take on as a buffer to help you avoid these issues — trust us, your clients will appreciate a job done well a lot more than a job done quickly.

 Express who you are, not just what you do

 People connect with brands the same way they connect with friends.
 When they’re looking for brands to interact with, they want to feel like they’re interacting with people, not faceless corporations.

 Build your business — and your professional brand — with the help of Hectic, a single digital workspace with all the tools needed to start, manage, and grow a freelancing business.
-Get started today, your first client on Hectic is free.
+Get started today.